-- 1. Begin in Mountain Pose. - 2.
-Inhale, step your left foot wide to the side, exhale and turn your right foot out and bend the right knee.
+- 1. Begin in Mountain. - Inhale, step your left foot wide to the side.
+Exhale, turn your right foot out and bend the right knee.
 Inhale, raise both arms to a T-shape at shoulder height.
-Exhale and hold for 2 breaths.
+Exhale, hold for 2 breaths.
 This is Warrior 2. - 3.
-Inhale, take your left arm back towards your left calf and raise your right arm straight up towards the ceiling, exhale here.
+Inhale, take your left arm back toward your left calf and raise your right arm straight up toward the ceiling.
+Exhale here.
 Look up at your hand and take 2 breaths.
 This is Reverse Wave. - 4.
-Inhale and return to Warrior 2. - 5.
-Exhale, place your right arm on your right thigh, and raise your left arm overhead.
-Look towards your left hand and take 2 breaths.
+Inhale, return to Warrior 2. - 5.
+Exhale, place your right arm on your right thigh and raise your left arm overhead.
+Look toward your left hand and take 2 breaths.
 This is Wave. - 6.
-Inhale and return to Warrior 2. - 7.
-Exhale and step feet together in Mountain Pose. - 8.
-Repeat on the other side. - This sequence can be used to invigorate when tired or lethargic.
+Inhale, return to Warrior 2. - 7.
+Exhale, step your feet together into Mountain. - 8.
+Repeat on the other side. - This sequence can be used to invigorate learners when they are tired or lethargic.